September is Peripheral Arterial Disease (PAD) Awareness Month

 The Limb Preservation Alliance

-In 2023 Wounds Canada joined forces with the American Limb Preservation Society, the Canadian Podiatric Medical Association and D-Foot International to establish an alliance to address the global challenge of PAD and to promote and advocate for limb preservation.
+In 2023 Wounds Canada joined forces with the American Limb Preservation Society, the Canadian Podiatric Medical Association, CariWN and D-Foot International to establish an alliance to address the global challenge of PAD and to promote and advocate for limb preservation.
 The alliance aligns with Wounds Canada’s mission to build a healthier Canada by advancing skin health and excellence in wound management.

 Image